 Soil tests are used as the basis for nutrient application, and should be available for each of your fields where crops are grown and fertilizer (manure) is applied.
 At a minimum, each field or management unit should be comprehensively sampled once as a baseline.
 This will help establish an average for the field and identify any areas of variation that may require different nutrient requirements.
 After a baseline is achieved, testing may be conducted once every three years thereafter as a minimum.
 More frequent testing will aid in better agronomic application rates.
 If manure is going to be applied to your field, an annual fall nitrate test should be taken to a depth of 12 inches on all fields after harvest in the fall.

-Soil samples should be analyzed for: pH, EC, OM, nitrate-N, ammonium-N, P (Bray), and K. Additional tests may be required for various practices.
-For instance, a Pre Sidedress Nitrate Test (PSNT) shall be performed on corn ground prior to each sidedress application.
+Soil samples should be analyzed for: pH, EC, OM, nitrate-N, ammonium-N, P (Bray), and K every 3 years.
+For corn ground a Pre Sidedress Nitrate Test (PSNT) is recommended performed prior to each sidedress application.

 Once you have your comprehensive and/or fall nitrate soil results, comprehensive manure results, and irrigation nitrate results, it is time to interpret what they all mean.
 Analyses of your results will aid you in adjusting your nutrient balance and agronomic application rates on an ongoing basis.
 Creating graphs and will help you track your nutrient balances over time.